posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 person to do (long-term this project aims to automate as much of the development process as possible).

-All development is actively done in the `master` branch of the repository.
+All development is actively done in the `main` branch of the repository.
 This allows us to have a
 [development build](#development-build) which is expected to be stable at all times.
 Once we reach a release candidate, it becomes